sp4cerat/Terrain-HeightMap-Generator/README.md

 I have searched to find a reference for this algorithm, but so far I could not find one yet.

+The terrain is used in my voxel game OutStar https://github.com/sp4cerat/OutStar.VoxelGame

 ![Sample](https://github.com/sp4cerat/Terrain-HeightMap-Generator/blob/master/data/title3.png?raw=true)

 ![Sample](https://github.com/sp4cerat/Terrain-HeightMap-Generator/blob/master/data/title.png?raw=true)